- Setting Up Unit and Feature Tests

 So, how many times have I run my suite of Dusk tests?
 A lot.
 Well, more than merely a lot.
 Lots!!
 During a run, if an individual test produced a false negative, I would lengthen the pause(s).
 So over time, from running my Dusk tests over and over and over, I ended up tuning my Dusk tests to run at the absolute slowest it could run to accommodate the slowest browser rendering my computer could muster at its sleepiest.

 If you are feeling optimstic, set the environment variable to 0 (zero) and cross your fingers.
 If all goes well, you scored major time savings.
-I set the env var to 2000 as my own baseline.
+I set the env var to 500 as my own baseline.
 The highest I've set this var is 2000.

 I myself do not run my Dusk tests in one fell swoop:

 php artisan dusk --group NovaInstalleddomainsjwtkeystable

 php artisan dusk --group NovaInstalleddomainstable

 php artisan dusk --group novaLogin